Fierioziy/ParticleNativeAPI/README.md

 All particle types that extends `ParticleType` only invokes `create` method with certain parameters.

-You can invoke this method with those certain parameters by yourself if you want.
+You can invoke `create` method with those certain parameters by yourself if you want.

 Example usage of each type:
 ```java